Monil05/Insurance-Rag/README.md

 🌐 Architecture Overview

-This project uses a client-server architecture:
+This project uses a single, monolithic architecture:

-The Streamlit app is a lightweight frontend that sends data to and receives data from a backend API.
-The Flask app is the backend API that performs all the heavy-duty processing, including document ingestion, RAG, and communication with the LLM.
+The Streamlit app is a self-contained application that handles both the user interface and all backend processing, including document ingestion, RAG, and communication with the LLM.

-🔗 Webhooks and Deployment
+🔗 Deployment

-The Flask backend is designed to easily handle API integrations, including webhooks.
-Once this backend is deployed to a cloud service (e.g., Render, AWS, Heroku), its public URL can be used as a webhook endpoint.
-This allows external services to programmatically trigger document processing or queries, making the system highly extensible.
+This application can be easily deployed to the Streamlit Community Cloud platform by connecting your GitHub repository.